syncfusion-content/javascript-docs/js/Gantt/Resources.md

 {% endhighlight %}

 ## Assign Resource
-We can specify the resources for a particular task as collection of resource id values in `dataSource` and this values are identified by using `resourceInfoMapping` property.
+We can assign resources for a task at initial load, using the resource id value of the resources as a collection.
+This collection is mapped  from the `dataSource` to the Gantt control using the `resourceInfoMapping` property.
 The following code snippet shows how to assign the resource for each task and map to Gantt control.
 {% highlight javascript %}